-For simplicity, throughout, we assume that the random functions $f_\xi(\cdot)$ and $g_\eta(\cdot,\xi)$ are continuously differentiable.
-Based on the special composition structure of CSO and chain rule, the gradient of $F(x)$ in \eqref{pro:ori} is given by
+For simplicity, throughout, we assume that $\cX\subseteq\RR^d$ is closed and convex, and the random functions $f_\xi(\cdot)$ and $g_\eta(\cdot,\xi)$ are continuously differentiable.
+Based on the special composition structure of CSO and the chain rule, under mild conditions, the gradient of $F(x)$ in \eqref{pro:ori} is given by

-In general, it is costly and even impossible to construct an unbiased stochastic estimator of the gradient and to apply SGD.
-Instead, we consider a biased estimator of $\nabla F(x)$ using one sample $\xi$ and $m$ i.i.d. samples $\{\eta_{j}\}_{j=1}^{m}$ from the conditional distribution of $\eta|\xi$ in the following form:
+Constructing an unbiased stochastic estimator of the gradient can be costly and even impossible.
+Instead, we consider a biased estimator of $\nabla F(x)$ using one sample $\xi$ and $m$ i.i.d. samples $\{\eta_{j}\}_{j=1}^{m}$ from the conditional distribution of $P(\eta|\xi)$ in the following form: